 The Basin Monitoring Task Force was formed to implement the monitoring and analysis programs necessary for the TDS and Nitrogen Management Plan.
 This group, formed from water resource agencies in the Santa Ana Watershed, has obligations to prepare monitoring reports to evaluate compliance with applicable objectives; prepare ambient groundwater quality analysis and updates; update predictive models and evaluate allocations for wastewater treatment plants; and work with the Santa Ana Regional Water Board to conduct special studies and investigations as needed to ensure compliance with water quality objectives.

 This program and activities implemented by the Basin Monitoring Task Force will continue to evolve and adapt to address the exceedances of water quality objectives in Chino Creek Reach 1B.
+The Basin Monitoring Task Force is expected to consider and approve the 4-year Chino Creek Workplan and QAPP (July 2024 - July 2027) to develop and implement a monitoring program for TDS and other salinity constituents.
 This program is preferential to the development of a TMDL, and Santa Ana Regional Water Board staff will work with the Task Force members to gain compliance with water quality objectives.

 Los Angeles Region 303(d) List